jaegpark/jaegpark/README.md

 I'm a second year Computer Engineering student at the University of Toronto.

-I'm interested in how we can use AI to fight climate change.
-Especially using methods like:
+I'm interested in how we can use AI to build a better future.
+Currently learning:

 - Time series modelling
 - Generative models